presnick/ProgramsInformationPeople/source/SimplePythonData/DataTypes.rst

 change might mean something quite different from what you intended.

 .. note::
    The examples in this online text describe how print works in Python 2.7.
-If you instal Python 3 on your machine, it will work slightly differently.
+If you install Python 3 on your machine, it will work slightly differently.
 One difference is that print is called as a function, with parentheses around the values to be printed.

 **Check your understanding**